mui/material-ui/docs/data/base/components/form-control/form-control.md

 | `onChange` | React.ChangeEvent => void | Value change handler.
 Should be forwarded to the inner input. |
 | `onBlur`   | () => void                | Focus change handler.
 Should be forwarded to the inner input. |
 | `onFocus`  | () => void                | Focus change handler.
 Should be forwarded to the inner input. |

+## Using FormControlUnstyled without reading context

+In addition to providing a context, you can access the state of the form control by providing a function as a child of the `FormControlUnstyled`.
+The state will be provided as a parameter to this function.

+{{"demo": "FormControlFunctionChild.js"}}